ansible/ansible/docs/docsite/rst/collections/collections_tech_preview.rst

 ----------

 A collection must have a ``galaxy.yml`` file that contains the necessary information to build a collection artifact.
-See :ref:`collection_galaxy_meta` for details on how this file is structured.
+See :ref:`collections_galaxy_meta` for details on how this file is structured.

 docs directory